swelljoe/ferrit/md/wtf.md

 Sames:

   - Authentication codes!
 (And, also QR codes, because they're also dumb.)
-  - Slick design. though I'm not using any of their resources, as that seemed like cheating.
-I rebuilt it from scratch in Inkscape and using the awesome Picnic CSS microframework.
-But, it's inspired by their design, so it's pretty similar, but not identical.
-Visual design may be the one thing they did OK on.
+  - Slick design.
+I built everything from scratch, but very similar (i.e. I didn't borrow their images or style sheets, it is rebuilt in similar style from the ground up).
   - It's pointless and will probably be dead in a month.

 # Really, what's the deal with authentication codes?